K Kite Agent Passport Kitepass CLI

 Identity

-Authenticate the owner via passkey device-code flow and bootstrap the local Principal Account session.
+Authenticate the owner via passkey device-code flow, then clear the local Principal Account session once provisioning is complete.

 Wallets